xenia-project/xenia/faq.md

 games it's not worth the maintenance burden.
 OSX will likely remain unsupported until Apple supports Vulkan.

+There's only a few major pieces that need cleanup before a Linux port can proceed in earnest, listed with the [cross-platform tag](https://github.com/benvanik/xenia/labels/cross%20platform).
+Most of the code compiles with the latest Clang, and very few files have dependencies on Windows APIs (all of that is isolated to `_win.cc` files).
+Though the codebase is ready for the port, it's not a trivial task and anyone seeking to port it will need a deep understanding of Linux, X11, OpenGL, and Win32 (to ensure matching semantics).

+### You should port it to Linux, then tons of developers will contribute!

+No, they won't, and that's not how things work.
+(I'm seriously told this once a week...)

+Think of it this way: the most important kind of contributor in this phase of the project is one who is capable of performing the porting work.
+If someone has this capability and feels so strongly about Linux support then they would be contributing to the porting efforts already.
+But otherwise they are nothing more than hypothetical members of our collective dreams.

 ### What kind of GPU do I need?

 OpenGL 4.5 support and drivers are required.
 This includes NVIDIA's GeForce 400